beshu-tech/readonlyrest-docs/elasticsearch.md

 ### Secure Metricbeats

-Very similarly to Logstaash, here's a snippet of configuration for [Metricbeats](https://www.elastic.co/downloads/beats/metricbeat) logging agent configuration of metricbeat - elasticsearch section
+Very similarly to Logstash, here's a snippet of configuration for [Metricbeats](https://www.elastic.co/downloads/beats/metricbeat) logging agent configuration of metricbeat - elasticsearch section

 #### On the Metricbeats side